kshsong/README-of-SVP/README.md

 # Sudden Vector Projection (SVP) Model

+⚠️ **LICENSE NOTICE**
+This README documentation is licensed under MIT License.
+The SVP software itself is distributed under different terms - see [Disclaimer](#disclaimer) section for details.

 A computational tool for predicting mode specificity and product energy disposal in chemical reactions based on the Sudden Vector Projection model developed by Prof. Bin Jiang and Prof. Hua Guo.

 ## Overview